tim-smart/effect-io-ai/effect/Effect-random.md

 # random

-Retreives the `Random` service from the context.
+Retrieves the `Random` service from the context.

 To import and use `random` from the "Effect" module: